My Unique Approach to Lyme Disease (part 1)

 - A most effective way of using eucalyptus is to dip a thin rope into the pure essential oil, wrap it in a bandana (so it won’t irritate the skin) and tie it around the pet’s neck (fashionable, as well).
 The rope can be refreshed twice a week or more often, if necessary.

-- Mix 1 ounce oil of eucalyptus into 16oz water in a spray bottle.
+- Mix 1 half ounce oil of eucalyptus + 1 half ounce cedar oil into 16oz water in a spray bottle.
 This is a quick and easy way to apply eucalyptus to the pet’s coat every time they go outside (give an extra spray to the bandana as well).
 Pay particular attention to spraying the underside of your pet’s body, especially in smaller dogs lower to the ground.
 Taller dogs tend to pick up ticks more around their ears because they are closer to low hanging shrubs.

 But why save all the good protection for your pets?

 - Before gardening or hiking, scent with “eau de eucalyptus.”
-The eucalyptus/water combination can be sprayed on skin and clothing before a brief outdoor excursion, gardening, or romp in the grass.
+The eucalyptus/cedar oil/water combination can be sprayed on skin and clothing before a brief outdoor excursion, gardening, or romp in the grass.

-- Eucalyptus diluted in a carrier oil (like almond, grape seed, or sunflower seed oil) can be safely applied to the skin for longer lasting effect, when fishing in reedy areas, for example, or when hiking.
-Combine 1 part oil of eucalyptus to 7 parts carrier oil in a small vial and carry with you so you can reapply as the scent wanes.
+- Eucalyptus and cedar oils diluted in a carrier oil (like almond, grape seed, or sunflower seed oil) can be safely applied to the skin for longer lasting effect, when fishing in reedy areas, for example, or when hiking.
+Combine 1 part oils of eucalyptus/cedar to 7 parts carrier oil in a small vial and carry with you so you can reapply as the scent wanes.
 Apply to exposed skin as if you are applying a perfume.
 Then rub your hands together and run through your hair.

 If a tick has been found on the body it can be smothered with alcohol and removed with tweezers or, for parts difficult to reach with tweezers, covered for about half a minute with a cotton ball soaked in liquid soap and then removed.